-There were increases in both iReady Reading and Math median percent progress toward.
-Typical Growth.
+There were increases in both iReady Reading and Math median percent progress toward Typical Growth.
 We will continue to utilize the high-engagement online instructional tools.
-In regards to out English Learner reclassification rate, we will increase our efforts to engage and address our English Learners at all levels to ensure progress toward English language proficiency.
+However, there was a decrease in our English Learner reclassification rates.
+We will increase our efforts to engage and address our English Learners at all levels to ensure progress toward English language proficiency.
 We will work to see growth in this area as we progress yearly.